anas-ivs/ESPHome-Water-Meter/README.md

 ## <a name="objectives">Project Objectives</a>

 - Power measurement and remote switch for Water Pump (Not covered here.
-This was just hooking up Sonoff POWR2).
+This was just hooking up to a [Sonoff POWR2](https://sonoff.tech/product/diy-smart-switch/powr2/) flashed with [Tasmota](https://tasmota.github.io/docs/)).
 - Water consumption reporting on hourly, daily, monthly interval vs. current monthly bill reporting.
-- Notifications for anomalies or where intervention is required i.e. water cutoff, backwash, leak detection.
+- Notifications for anomalies or where intervention is required i.e. water supply cutoff, backwash required, leak detection.
 - Solenoid automation i.e. force natural flow when inlet pressure is sufficient to reduce power use from water pump, irrigate garden, etc.

 ## <a name="development">Development</a>